jsbots/AutoFish/README.md

    - All sides of the "Fishing zone" should be in the water.
    - Avoid any red and yellow colors in the "Fishing zone" except the bobber itself.
    - At first the bot will make 3 attempts to find the bobber, if it fails it will stop the app.
 It mostly means that the fishing zone isn't good enough.
-9. Don't use your keyboard and mouse while the bot is working *(the bot directly utilizes your mouse and keyboard)*.
+9. Don't use your keyboard and mouse while the bot is working *(the bot directly utilizes drivers of your mouse and keyboard)*.
 10. You can press **'space'** to **stop the bot**.

 ## Fishing Zone :dart: